awsdocs/amazon-cloudwatch-user-guide/doc_source/example_cloudwatch_PutMetricData_DataSet_section.md

 # Put a set of data into a CloudWatch metric using an AWS SDK<a name="example_cloudwatch_PutMetricData_DataSet_section"></a>

-The following code example shows how to put a set of data into a Amazon CloudWatch metric\.
+The following code example shows how to put a set of data into an Amazon CloudWatch metric\.

+**Note**
+The source code for these examples is in the [AWS Code Examples GitHub repository](https://github.com/awsdocs/aws-doc-sdk-examples)\.
+Have feedback on a code example?
+[Create an Issue](https://github.com/awsdocs/aws-doc-sdk-examples/issues/new/choose) in the code examples repo\.

 ------
 #### [ Python ]

 **SDK for Python \(Boto3\)**
+ There's more on GitHub\.
+Find the complete example and learn how to set up and run in the [AWS Code Examples Repository](https://github.com/awsdocs/aws-doc-sdk-examples/tree/main/python/example_code/cloudwatch#code-examples)\.

 ```